websharper-samples/BookCollection/BookCollection.md

     var newISBN = Var.Create("");
     var message = Var.Create("");

-Now we can bind these by additional parameters in call to `Template.Index.MainTemplate.Doc`:
+Now we can bind these by additional chained methods on `new Template.Index.Main()`, which we can add in any order to fill in holes of the template:

     .Title(newTitle)
     .Author(newAuthor)